erinmayg/OTOT-B/submission/otot-b.md

 It displays all faculties, departments, and modules in NUS (retrieved via the [NUSMods API](https://api.nusmods.com/v2/)) in the AY 2022-2023 (set by default).

 And it is able to filter the modules via the department and/or faculties.
-It employs `AND` filtering (i.e. it needs to satisfy both the set params).
+It employs `AND` filtering between params, and `OR` filtering within it.

 A query example would be:
-`<azure_functions_link>&faculty=Computingdepartment=Computer%20Science`
+`<azure_functions_link>&faculty=Computing,Science`

 ### Frontend